 Call To Action (CTA)

 The most important feature of your landing page is your CTA.
-It can be displayed in numerous ways, but it should always be one of the first things your audience sees when they arrive at your page.
+It can be displayed in numerous ways, but it should always be one of the first things a visitor sees when they arrive at your page.

 Your CTA button should be large and eye-catching.
-You can display it right away or farther down the page following your sales copy, but make sure it draws attention.
+You can display it right away or farther down the page following your sales copy, but make sure it draws attention and remains “above the fold” (visible without the user having to scroll down the page).
 Use arrows or other graphical elements to highlight the button to draw visitors to it.

 An attractive design will impress your audience and represents your membership site as a professional and reputable business.
-If you’re a web designer, creating a landing page can be an interesting and exciting project.
+If you’re a web designer, creating a landing page can be a fun and exciting project.

 However, if you find landing-page design a challenge, use a template.
 These can look just as good, if not better, than custom-designed landing pages.
 They’re produced especially to optimize conversions.
-The best landing-page tools, like the ones we covered earlier in this article, provide a good selection of templates.
+The best landing-page tools, like those we covered earlier in this article, provide a good selection of templates.

 Your text or written copy needs to be precise and to the point.
 Less is definitely more here.
 That said, make sure you include all the necessary information your audience needs to make the decision to sign up.
 Highlighting the key features you’re offering or reminding your readers of key points will help drive conversion.